 in Lower Makefield

-On August 31, the Lower Makefield Township Board of Supervisors approved a mixed-use overlay ordinance for a Wegmans, retail stores, residential living and family-oriented open space.
-It will preserve the historic nature of the surrounding community and provide traffic improvements to nearby roads.
+On April 7, 2021, the Lower Makefield Township Board of Supervisors voted unanimously to approve final land development approval for Prickett Preserve at Edgewood, providing for a Wegmans, retail stores, residential living and family-oriented open space.
+The site will preserve the historic nature of the surrounding community and provide traffic improvements to nearby roads.